hawthorneguild/Guides/_monsters/frost-fairy.md

 > ***Snowball.*** *Ranged Attack Roll:* +6, range 60/120 ft., one target. *Hit:* 6 (1d4 + 4) Bludgeoning damage plus 7 ($2d6$) Cold damage (Total 13 damage).

 ---
-## Variant: Frost Fairy Familiar

-A Frost Fairy can enter into a compact to serve another creature as a familiar, forming a telepathic bond with its willing creature.
-While the fairy is within 10 feet of its bonded creature, the creature shares the fairy's **cold immunity** and **fire resistance**.
-The fairy can end its service as a familiar at any time on a whim, ending the telepathic bond.

-Would you like to explore a specific scenario involving a Frost Fairy, such as a strategy for bribing one or a battle where they break their non-lethal compact?